 Be cruel to be kind

-What we need are innovative, creative and flexible thinkers who are willing to be life-long learners and do the work necessary to keep moving forward.
-Entitlement kills all of this because it makes you focus on what you think you deserve and of course this then makes you blind to all the opportunities that are there.
+What we need are innovative, creative, and flexible thinkers who are willing to be life-long learners and do the work necessary to keep moving forward.
+Entitlement kills all of this because it makes you focus on what you think you deserve and of course, this then makes you blind to all the opportunities that are there.
 If you want to avoid having a boomerang kid, you have to lay the groundwork sooner rather than later.
 You have to do less for your kids while expecting more from them.
 Make ’em suffer a little bit.
 Allow them to take some healthy risks and fail when it is still relatively safe to avoid having to deal with catastrophic failure later.
-Hand over responsibility early and often, make your kids accountable and make sure they get used to starting at the bottom and working their way up, without Mum or Dad pulling strings.
+Hand over responsibility early and often, make your kids accountable, and make sure they get used to starting at the bottom and working their way up, without Mum or Dad pulling strings.
 In short, make their lives uncomfortable enough that the big bad world is not quite so scary and the prospect of bouncing back home not quite so attractive.

 About The Author

 Brook Price dedicated himself to helping others early in his life.
 He grew up in Sunny Orange County California, then joined the Marine Corps at the age of 21 serving five and half years as a helicopter crew chief and then as chief accountant.
-His journey with this type of work began when he volunteered as a Young Marines Instructor during his time in the Marines, helping kids get off the street, improve their lives and develop as a leader.
-After his tour Brook left the Marines to pursue a career in experiential therapy by attending Southern Utah University where he majored in outdoor recreation with a minor in psychology.
+His journey with this type of work began when he volunteered as a Young Marines Instructor during his time in the Marines, helping kids get off the street, improve their lives, and develop as a leaders.
+After his tour, Brook left the Marines to pursue a career in experiential therapy by attending Southern Utah University where he majored in outdoor recreation with a minor in psychology.

-Brook has seventeen years experience working for a variety of different therapeutic and transitional programs across the nation.
+Brook has seventeen years of experience working for a variety of different therapeutic and transitional programs across the nation.
 His thirst for knowledge drove him to learn and study successful therapeutic models and programs across the country, most notably Outward Bound.
-Brook has experience working with therapeutic, residential, military, wilderness and transitional programs for adults and adolescents.
+Brook has experience working with therapeutic, residential, military, wilderness, and transitional programs for adults and adolescents.